ParadiseSS13/Paradise/docs/references/feedback_data.md

 with what you record to make sure you are not saving useless data.
 Examples of good things to record:

-- Antagonist win/loss rates if a new gamemode or antagonist is being added
+- Antagonist win/loss rates if a new game mode or antagonist is being added
 - Department performance (IE: Slime cores produced in science)
 - Basically anything which has actual meaning